ajefr/CPS2_Modchip/README.md

 # CPS2 Modchip
 Modchip for suicide free CPS2

-Burn on a PIC12F675 the HEX of your romset.
+Burn on a PIC12F675 or PIC12F629 the HEX file of your romset.

 # Pinout for the PIC :